calabozo/calabozo.github.com/statistics/tests.md

 Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1
 ```

-#### Turkey's test
+### Turkey's test

-Tukey's range test, also known as Tukey's HSD (honest significant difference) test, can be used to find the means that are significant different from each of the groups.
-Tukey's test compares the means of every group to the means of every other group. and identify any difference between two means greater than the expected standard error.
+[Tukey's range test](https://en.wikipedia.org/wiki/Tukey%27s_range_test), also known as Tukey's HSD (honest significant difference) test, can be used to **find the means that are significant different from each of the groups**.
+Tukey's test compares the means of every group to the means of every other group and identify any difference between two means greater than the expected standard error.
 It is equivalent to a pairwise t-student test with a small but important difference.
 When doing Turkeys test homogeneity is assumed, so the variance is calculated with all the samples from all the groups.
-When doing pairwise t-student the variance for each group is calculated independently which will read to a less robust result.
+When doing pairwise t-student the variance for each group is calculated independently which will lead to a less robust result.

 We can calculate the Tukey test in R with the data from the last example:
 ```